 Along with Crete, Mani is one of the regions of Greece where the keeping of vendettas is a revered part of local tradition.

 The word vendetta derives from the Latin verb “vendigo,” which means “to take revenge.”
-The word’s origins are rooted back in the Homeric era, but in Mani the notion can be found throughout its history.
+The word’s origins are rooted back in the Homeric era, but, in Mani, the notion can be found throughout its history.

 A vendetta usually takes the form of a murder committed by a member of one family against a member of another family in retaliation for the murder or dishonor of a family member of the avenging family.

-However, even if a family steals a piece of land that belongs to another family, this is also a cause for retaliation.
+Furthermore, if a family steals a piece of land that belongs to another family, this is also a cause for retaliation.